ergo-services/ergo/docs/basics/links-and-monitors.md

 Load balancers monitor backend processes.
 Each backend termination updates the balancer's routing table.
 The balancer continues routing to available backends.
 When a backend restarts, it might need to register with the balancer, which would then monitor it again.

 Parent-child relationships often use `LinkChild` and `LinkParent` options in `gen.ProcessOptions`.
-These create links during process initialization, working around the restriction that link methods aren't available during the Init state.
+These provide a convenient way to create links automatically after process initialization completes.
+You can also call `Link` methods directly during initialization if needed.
 If either participant terminates, the other receives an exit signal.

 ## The Difference That Matters